Sackett Street Writers

 A private conference with the instructor is included.

-This workshop is open to writers working on memoir, personal essays or in-depth journalism, and students should have writing and writing class experience.
+This workshop is open to writers working on memoir and personal essays, and writers should have both writing and workshopping experience.

 APPLY NOW